PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 # Copying, creating, moving and removing data

 Now we can move around within the directory structure using the command line.
-But what if we want to do things like copy files or move them from one directory to another, rename them?
+But what if we want to do things like copy files or move them from one directory to another, or rename them?

 Let's move into the `raw_fastq` directory, this contains some fastq files which are the output of sequencing.